memgraph/docs/gqlalchemy/how-to-guides/ogm.md

 >have any more questions, join our community and ping us on [Discord](https://discord.gg/memgraph).

 :::info
-To test the above features, you need to have [GQLAlchemy installed](/docs/gqlalchemy/installation) and a running Memgraph instance.
-If you're not sure how to run Memgraph, check out the Memgraph [Quick start](/memgraph/#quick-start).
+To test the above features, you must [install GQLAlchemy](/docs/gqlalchemy/installation) and have a running Memgraph instance.
+If you're unsure how to run Memgraph, check out the Memgraph [Quick start](/memgraph/#quick-start).
 :::

 ## Map nodes and relationships